auroraanna/aaura-w3-strawb/markdown/contact.md

 ### SimpleX Chat

 [SimpleX Chat](https://simplex.chat/) is a pretty new messenger that fixes some problems with other privacy and security oriented messengers.
 You can be anonymous with it.
-Currently, there is just a client for Android and iOS phones and a terminal client.
 To contact me if you have the app installed, [open this contact link](https://simplex.chat/contact#/?v=2-5&smp=smp%3A%2F%2F6iIcWT_dF2zN_w5xzZEY7HI2Prbh3ldP07YTyDexPjE%3D%40smp10.simplex.im%2FA8yjzq7FCXURRlKKHk0pSVWeawtZGgDN%23%2F%3Fv%3D1-2%26dh%3DMCowBQYDK2VuAyEA-KlVDK1JtuB6EpcXW-EzqrIRI250ek0fxiL7wj8TLDM%253D%26srv%3Drb2pbttocvnbrngnwziclp2f4ckjq65kebafws6g4hy22cdaiv5dwjqd.onion).

+## ntfy

+Fae can be sent messages via HTTP POST on <https://ntfy.annaaurora/annaaurora>.
+The body is the message and the content of the header `Title` is the message title.
+For more documentation, see the [ntfy documentation](https://docs.ntfy.sh/publish/).

+However, **fae cannot answer you**.
+You could however, send information on how to contact you on some other messaging service.

+TLS ensures transport confidentiality but on the server, messages are not encrypted.
+Fae does not see this as a problem since fae is the only being able to read them unless the police forces netcup, the hosting provider for Strawberry-Vault on which ntfy runs, to hand over access to the storage.
+If you are worried about this, you can send encrypted messages by encrypting to [my age public key](#age-key)

 ## Email

-I can be reached via Email at <a href="mailto:anna@annaaurora.eu">anna@annaaurora.eu</a>.
+Email is unencrypted by default.
+If you don't want service providers to be able to read the messages, don't contact fae by email.
+[Please don't send fae PGP encrypted emails](https://www.latacora.com/blog/2019/07/16/the-pgp-problem/), see it as a last resort.

+Faes email address is <a href="mailto:anna@annaaurora.eu">anna@annaaurora.eu</a>.

 ## Report issues with this website